LevelUpMarketers/trying-to-adult-rva-2025/docs/TicketAttendees.md

 the available ticket count.
 The second option refunds the amount but leaves the attendee registered.
 For cases where no refund is needed, a **Cancel Attendance (No Refund)** button simply frees the ticket and removes the attendee.
 Any refund or cancellation also reduces the member's purchase tally so they can buy additional tickets up to the limit.
-If the transaction has not yet settled, the refund is delayed until the charge settles rather than voiding the entire transaction.
+If the transaction has not yet settled, the refund is stored and reattempted automatically by a cron job each day at roughly 1:15&nbsp;AM and 8:15&nbsp;AM rather than voiding the entire transaction.
 Leaving the **Refund $** field blank refunds the full amount paid for that attendee only, not the entire transaction.

 ## Waitlist Entries